 What is a lead generation landing page?

-In practice, it is there to maximize the interactions between your visitors and your page in order to establish contact.
+Unlike a click-through landing page which serves as a “warm-up” stage before an action such as selling a product or service, the lead generation page is there to maximize the interactions between your visitors and your page in order to establish contact.

-- The first and last name
+- First and last name

-- The email address
+- Email address

-- The telephone number
+- Telephone number

 1. Pay attention to your design